 Tokyo Tech is home to a multitude of student clubs and associations involved in daily extracurricular activities, but none are quite like the Student Survey group.
 This group is made up of volunteers who collect students' opinions from all over the Institute, analyze the accumulated data to better understand the situation students find themselves in, and then compile a summary of recommendations put forth to Tokyo Tech management.

 Student surveys first began in 2005, and are currently carried out every alternate year.
-The representative of the Student Survey group, 4th-year Physics student Yuki Kojima, recently submitted the results and recommendations from the 2016 survey to Tokyo Tech President Yoshinao Mishima.
+The representative of the Student Survey group, 4th-year Physics student Yuki Kojima, recently submitted the results and recommendations from the 2016 survey to Tokyo Tech then-President Yoshinao Mishima.
 Kojima also kindly took time to explain the Student Survey in more detail.

 "I come to Tokyo Tech every day, but there were many things I did not know about the Institute.
 Having found the data from past surveys very interesting, I decided to participate in carrying out the survey myself," Kojima, one of eleven Student Survey staff members, explains.
 Many of these members are interested in acting as peer supporters and have a strong volition and long-term vision to change the Institute for the better.
 This year, eight student staff members compiled the survey, while eleven members were in charge of the data analysis and writing of the final recommendations.
 All participants volunteered their time for these activities.